b-k/Noras_book_group/sen-poverty_and_famines.md

 oft-used [income gap]^2 gives extra stress to the especially poor.
 There's no serious micro-foundation for using a coefficient of 2, but is sure does make the equation look elegant, and lacking any micro-foundation, there's no reason not to use it.

+# 4: starvation and famines

+This is one of two interlude chapters to remind the reader of the author's thesis that famine is not about food availability decline (FAD).
+Here, the key points made are that starvation can happen without famine, and that declines in food production do not necessarily imply famine, and that low food availability plus entitlement inequality equals some people starving and some people doing fine.

+# 5: the entitlement approach

+Seems to be a rehash of the earlier discussion about how there are two ways you can fail to afford enough food: lack of resource entitlement, and change in the exchange value of your entitlement versus food.
+It seems to be repeated here to foreshadow the coming chapters.

+# 6: The great Bengal famine

+Sen starts to present the data that the famine was not about FAD.
+There are several points, which he attacks with many tables.

+* The food decline was questionable, and in some cases the years of the famine showed higher food intake.
+* Sen tabulates changes in jobs, and finds a lot of people moving to lower-status jobs, notably husking paddy, which he considers to be as low-grade as it gets.
+Switching to a low-pay job immediately translates to lower access to food.
+* He alludes to policies that may have made matters worse, by rationing and the indication of a panic which led to hoarding by those who had the bucks to do so.

+Because the chapter was so focused on arguing against the intuition of FAD, it didn't spend much time answering the question of why the famine actually did happen.
+That is, how did the pieces presented fit together into a narrative that ended in famine?